 - Invertebrate Biology

 - Plant Anatomy

-Seven percent of DPT applicants were health science majors in college, which is a degree that looks at a combination of health disciplines, often appealing to students who want to continue on to a variety of graduate programs in the healthcare field.
+Nine percent of DPT applicants were health science majors in college, which is a degree that looks at a combination of health disciplines, often appealing to students who want to continue on to a variety of graduate programs in the healthcare field.
 The major develops leadership and problem solving in addition to educating students on a variety of sciences.
 Health science, like the above majors, gives students a chance to complete many of the common prerequisites required for DPT school